Luminarys/gochat/README.md

 * Allow for global vs. channel modules
 * Add in a more comprehensive permissions system
 * Use configuration files or flags
-* Move away from the go-ircevent library and become a standalone library